 Growing up in Yorkshire, Sally Wainwright frequently visited Shibden Hall, a historic estate best known for being home to Anne Lister in the early to mid-1800s.
 A prolific diarist, Lister—often referred to as “the first modern lesbian”—penned millions of words about her life, much of them written in a code that wasn’t deciphered until the 1930s.
 Wainwright has used those diaries as the basis for the BBC and HBO’s critically acclaimed Gentleman Jack, which is set to return for a second season.
-Wainwright, one of the U.K.’s most well-regarded television writers, talks to World Screen about writing during lockdown and preparing for Gentleman Jack to resume production.
+Wainwright, one of the U.K.’s most well-regarded television writers, talks to World Screen about writing during lockdown.

 WS: What was the appeal of Shibden Hall for you?